 Associate Professor Dr. Hua Fang (Computer & Information Science) was recently awarded $2,735,127 as part of a prestigious National Institutes of Health (NIH) Research Project Grant (R01).
 Dr. Fang’s award for her research project titled “iPAT: Intelligent diet quality pattern analysis for harmonized MA-National trials,” is the first R01 grant in the history of UMass Dartmouth and Dr. Fang’s second such honor.
 The R01 grant program was created to support health-related research and is the oldest grant mechanism used by NIH.

-Dr. Fang’s multi-year, multi-site project will bring together several large longitudinal dietary datasets from highly comparable randomized controlled trials and observational studies for chronic diseases like diabetes, cardiovascular disease, or obesity generated from her ongoing NIH VIP project.
+Dr. Fang’s multi-year, multi-site project will bring together several large longitudinal dietary datasets from highly comparable randomized controlled trials and observational studies for chronic diseases like diabetes, cardiovascular disease, or obesity generated from her ongoing NIH Vaccine Immunology Program project.
 Leveraging these large data sets, the Intelligent Diet Quality Pattern Analysis (iPAT) research team will detect patterns that capture the long-term diet quality variations among people and examine pattern-associated chronic diseases for participants.
 Most importantly, Dr. Fang will lead her research team to further develop intelligent diet quality pattern analysis that will help people visualize distinctions among complex diet patterns, shed light on how patterns evolve in relationship to health outcomes and clarify how well a diet pattern works in various subgroups.

 “It is a great honor to receive this large-scale research grant award from NIH and it is a recognition of my many-year research in trajectory pattern recognition in longitudinal studies and its potential expansions, as well as the joint efforts, expertise, local and national recourses from our investigator team, related labs, centers, and institutions,” said Dr. Fang.